Marchrius/NoAdstoreOpen/README.md

 NoAdstoreOpen
 =============

-Prevent ads from force-opening the AppStore.
+Prevent any App ads from force-opening the AppStore

 This fork allow to user to chice the action.